-Follow the instructions above to choose your courses (subjects) for your first year.
+Follow the instructions above to choose your courses (subjects) for your first semester.
 However, please note that as a condition of your Student visa, you are required to complete your program within the standard duration, or by the end date listed on your Confirmation of Enrolment (CoE).

 If for any reason you enrol in less than the courses (subjects) listed on your study plan in any study period, it is your responsibility to ensure you can make this course up in another study period (if offered), or by approved cross-institutional study with another institution during a semester.

 Additionally, you cannot study more than one-third of your overall program online and you must have at least one face-to-face course in each compulsory study period (eg semester, trimester, or session).